Despite shortage, global semiconductor market to hit $522B in 2021

-New Delhi, May 8 (IANS) Despite supply constraints amid the pandemic, the global semiconductor market will reach $522 billion in 2021, a 12.5 per cent year-over-year growth, according to the International Data Corporation (IDC).
+New Delhi: Despite supply constraints amid the pandemic, the global semiconductor market will reach $522 billion in 2021, a 12.5 per cent year-over-year growth, according to the International Data Corporation (IDC).

 The robust growth will continue in consumer, computing, 5G, and automotive semiconductors.